codesleeps/solid-octo-enigma/README.md

 - [x] If the answer was incorrect, 10 seconds is deducted from the timer ✅

-- [x] Audio sounds for correct or incorrect answers

 - [x] Game logs high scores ✅

 - [x] Game logs intials of the players high score ✅